INL/BlackLab/doc/DISTRIBUTED PLAN.md

-# Plans: Solr integration
+# Enable distributed search using Solr

-This is where we will keep track of our current development tasks.

-The current major task is to enable BlackLab to integrate with Solr.
-The goal is to utilize Solr's distributed indexing and search capabilities with BlackLab.
+This is where we will keep track of our current goal of enabling BlackLab to integrate with Solr in order to utilize Solr's distributed indexing and search capabilities with BlackLab.

 Integrating with Solr will involve the following steps.